-Some people find complicated financial products compelling – especially advisers peddling a hot new fund for commission.
+Some people find complicated financial products compelling.
+Especially financial advisers peddling a hot new fund for commission.

 If there’s a whiff of the exotic thrown in, so much the better.

-They know nothing about the problems of their alternative countries.
+Typically they know nothing about the problems of the alternative countries.
 It’s just that the exotic unknown is more attractive than the all-too-familiar reality at home.

-At best, such people will waste money in active funds with high fees, or absolute return funds that cap returns and rake off the upside but that don’t entirely protect the downside.
+Typically the investors they attract will waste money paying for a poorer performance from funds that promise to outperform, or else from absolute return funds that cap returns and rake off the upside but don’t entirely protect the downside.

 We all love mysterious strangers